 It’s important to remember that an abuser’s insecure need for validation, admiration, reassurance, power, and control means that they love to get a reaction out of you.
 The abuse that they put you through is designed to fulfill their need to feel superior instead of inadequate.
 You can almost guarantee a tremendous amount of post-separation abuse when co-parenting with an abuser and it is going to hurt a lot.

 However, you have to ensure that you don’t react because the moment that you do, they’re going to use your reaction to either fulfill their needs or portray you in a negative light.
-The grey and yellow rock method are two of the best techniques designed to take away the satisfaction that an abuser gets from getting a rise out of you.
+The gray and yellow rock method are two of the best techniques designed to take away the satisfaction that an abuser gets from getting a rise out of you.

 This is a fantastic technique but it portrays the victim as cold, ridged, and arrogant which in some cases can do a lot more harm than good.
 For example, if you were in the middle of a custody battle, you wouldn’t want to come off as cold, rigid, and arrogant because the abuser will be able to use that to his/her advantage.

 Portraying yourself as such could also have extremely negative consequences on the relationship you have with your child.
-The abuser will likely use your demeanor during the grey rock method to manipulate the child into believing negative thoughts like that you don’t care about them anymore.
+The abuser will likely use your demeanor during the gray rock method to manipulate the child into believing negative thoughts like that you don’t care about them anymore.

 It’s for this reason that we strongly suggest that you use the yellow rock method instead.